danlechambre/synthanoid/README.md

 # Synthanoid
 Synthanoid is my first complete game built in Unity.
-It's merely a simple Arkanoid clone but as a beginner programmer it represents an early milestone in my career as a developer.
+It's only a simple block-breaking game but as a beginner programmer it represents an early milestone in my career as a developer.

 A playable build of the game is hosted over at [SIMMER.IO](https://simmer.io/@danlechambre/synthanoid).